 Be.
 Know.
 Do.
 These are three common words, but not just simple verbs in the proper context.
-Within them, you can discover and unwrap the entire leadership paradigm of the greatest fighting force on the planet, the United States Army.
+Within them, you can discover and unwrap the entire leadership paradigm of the greatest fighting force on the planet, the U.S. Army.

 Leaders can’t just hope to passively be an example of what they expect from their subordinates; they have to internalize what they demand from members of their team and live this out fully, completely, and publicly.